 For best outcomes, Dr. Pedvis recommends wearing the aligners for about 20 hours a day (from day one to the end of the treatment).
 Most patients will notice changes at practically every stage of the treatment.
 Overall, it makes for a patient experience that is both positive and empowering.
 By the end of the treatment period, physical changes are conspicuous and dramatic.

 For the team at the Mackenzie Dental Centre, ongoing oral health maintenance is vital to overall health.
 This is particularly relevant during and after Invisalign® treatment.
 Like the entire body, teeth need proper care, complemented by routine examinations.
 This will ensure a quality level of oral health, and prevent the potential for conditions to develop and eventually deteriorate.

-In addition to Invisalign®, Mackenzie Dental Centre offers a wide range of professional services, along with a clinic environment that is comfortable, and caring.
+In addition to Invisalign®, Mackenzie Dental Centre offers a wide range of professional services in Vaughan, along with a clinic environment that is comfortable, and caring.

 Why Choose the Mackenzie Dental Centre?

 At the Mackenzie Dental Centre, Dr. Lloyd Pedvis provides a wide range of services including Invisalign® Aligners.
 With a personalized approach to dentistry, Dr. Pedvis offers patents a modern and professional style of dentistry.
-Call Dr. Pedvis at 905-417-8700 or visit our clinic website at https://www.mackenziedentalcentre.com.
+Call Dr. Pedvis at 905-417-8700 or book an appointment through our contact page.